zorian-f/nd013-c1-vision-solution/README.md

     # Virtual devices must be set before GPUs have been initialized
     print(e)
 ```
 I found 9GB to be sufficient for the training-loop and leave the rest for evaluation.
-The modded code can be found in [model_main_tf2_mod.py](experiments/model_main_tf2_mod.py).
-In this experiment, the only Parameter i change was `batch_size: 5`:
+The code can be found in [model_main_tf2_mod.py](experiments/model_main_tf2_mod.py).
+In this experiment, the only Parameter I changed is `batch_size: 5`:

 <p align="center" width="100%">
     <img width="100%" src="https://github.com/zorian-f/nd013-c1-vision-solution/blob/84fbcee0777da993a0db850d347a695245290749/visualization/traing_and_val/exp1_run_1.PNG">